 Put aside the fact that he's America's No. 3 all-purpose back for the 2020 recruiting cycle.
 Forget that he put up 2,067 rushing yards, 1,018 receiving yards and scored 48 offensive touchdowns as a sophomore and junior.
 The four-star running back and 96th-best player in the country, according to ESPN, was built for stardom.

 After all, his father is Dallas Cowboys legend Emmitt Smith.

-On Sunday night, E.J.
+In June, E.J.
 Smith took to Twitter to reveal his top five college choices as the recruiting process heats up leading into his senior season.
-And as you’d expect, speculation has run wild with his announcement.
+And as you'd expect, speculation has run wild with his announcement.